-Also, we have recently released a short animated film describing the steps to take to becoming self-employed, which was commissioned by and for the Gypsy and Traveller Community.
+Our short animated film describing the steps to take to becoming self-employed, which was commissioned by and for the Gypsy and Traveller Community, is receiving a lot of welcomed positive feedback.
 Click on the picture to the right or go to our YouTube channel to view it.

 We are planning to produce two more films in this series; so watch this space!